TheoH32/Runtime_Terror/2023-04-16-imagelesson.md

 nav-menu: true
 ---
 ## What is Pixel Art?
 > Pixel art is an artistic design based on pixels and created using digital means.
+Pixel art is commonly used in video games, especially for a retro effect.
+Things like QR codes and bar codes are also techniquely pixel art.

 ## How is Binary Incorporated?
 > In an image created from pixel art, the pixels must be either "on" or "off" and be a certain color (if not black and white).
 This involves binary, since there is a boolean output (2 possible outputs, 0 or 1).